willemolding/generic-game-holochain/README.md

 join_game QmTNHtXZye7vz3d4LQz5zgHvk1wvxbsBHcstorDWQxshfZ
 ```

-If the Game entry was successfully shared in the previous step Agent B shoud now see:
+If the Game entry was successfully shared in the previous step Agent B should now see:

 ```
 Setting current game hash to QmTNHtXZye7vz3d4LQz5zgHvk1wvxbsBHcstorDWQxshfZ

 Non-creator must make the first move

   x  0 1 2
 y